NeuralLabeling: A versatile toolset for labeling vision datasets using Neural Radiance Fields: DISCUSSION AND CONCLUSION

 \section{DISCUSSION AND CONCLUSION}

 We presented \emph{NeuralLabeling}, a labeling approach and toolset for annotating NeRF renderings and generating datasets for downstream deep learning applications.
-With \emph{NeuralLabeling} we were able to rapidly create a new dataset of transparent objects in a complex environment and use the dataset to greatly improve the performance of transparent object depth completion.
+With \emph{NeuralLabeling} we were able to rapidly create datasets of transparent objects in a complex environment and use the datasets to greatly improve the performance of transparent object depth completion and to perform instance segmentation in a transparent object manipulation example.
 The main limitation of \emph{NeuralLabeling} is the significant time required to record scenes and generate camera extrinsics for each captured frame, however this is mostly automated and could be further automated in the future.
-Besides, a rough alignment is necessary before Iterative Closest Points can be executed.
-Improving the automated alignment is essential to enable rapid labeling of larger datasets.
-In the future we plan to apply \emph{NeuralLabeling} to larger scenes such as supermarkets and convenience stores for generating datasets for finetuning vision-language models.
-We also plan to investigate how \emph{NeuralLabeling} can be applied to dynamic scenes and how high quality object meshes can be used to insert objects into scenes where the objects were not originally located.
+In future we plan to apply \emph{NeuralLabeling} to larger scenes such as supermarkets and convenience stores for generating datasets to fine-tune vision-language models.
+We also plan to investigate how \emph{NeuralLabeling} can be applied to dynamic scenes and how high-quality object meshes can be used to insert objects into scenes where the objects were not originally located.